Peter Ainsworth: Early life

 Ainsworth was the son of a naval officer, the lieutenant commander Michael Lionel Yeoward Ainsworth RN, and Patricia Mary Ainsworth (née Bedford, later Beeny).
-He was educated at the Ludgrove School in Wokingham, the independent day school Bradfield College in Berkshire, and Lincoln College, Oxford, from which he graduated in 1979 with an MA in English Literature and Language.
+He was educated at the Ludgrove School in Wokingham, at Bradfield College in Berkshire, and Lincoln College, Oxford, from which he graduated in 1979 with an MA in English Literature and Language.

 On leaving university, he became a researcher to the former Conservative Member of the European Parliament, Sir Jack Stewart-Clark, and then in 1981 became a merchant banker.
 He worked as an investments analyst for Laing & Cruickshank Investment Management (bought by UBS in 2004) from 1981 to 1985, and then in corporate finance for S.G.
 Warburg Securities (bought by UBS in 1994) from 1985 to 1992, where he became a director from 1990 to 1992.

 Political career

 From 1984 to 1986, Ainsworth was a Member of the Council at the Bow Group, a conservative think tank.
-He was elected as a councillor to the London Borough of Wandsworth in 1986, and at the 1992 general election, was elected to Parliament for the safe Conservative seat of East Surrey, succeeding Sir Geoffrey Howe.
+He was elected as a councillor to the London Borough of Wandsworth in 1986, and at the 1992 general election, was elected to Parliament for the safe Conservative seat of East Surrey, succeeding Geoffrey Howe.
 He remained a Wandsworth councillor until 1994.

 In 1994, Ainsworth became the Parliamentary Private Secretary (PPS) to the Chief Secretary to the Treasury, Jonathan Aitken, and in 1995 became PPS to the Secretary of State for National Heritage, Virginia Bottomley.
 He was promoted by John Major in 1996 to the Whips' Office.
 When the Major government fell the following year, he remained a whip in opposition and was promoted to Deputy Chief Whip by William Hague.

 On 5 January 2010, Ainsworth announced that he was to stand down at the forthcoming general election.
 The Conservative majority in East Surrey was 15,921 in 2005.